StoneStepsInc/fit/README.md

 the Exiv2 library are stored as JSON in the `Exiv2Json` column of the `exif` table.

+Note that using `-J` option will significantly increase the size of the database.
+For example, a database containing scans of 207,208 files, 186,515 of which are photos with EXIF, will be approximately 125 MB in size.
+The same number of files scanned with the `-J` option will produce a database that is approximately 1,067 MB in size.

-JSON values in this table may be different from text values described on the Exiv2 page above.
+JSON values in this column may be different from text values described on the Exiv2 page above.

 For example, `Exif.GPSInfo.GPSLongitude` is described as a